 About Our Jail Diversion Model

 Advocates launched the first Pre-Arrest Co-Responder Jail Diversion Program (JDP) in Massachusetts in 2003 at the Framingham Police Department.
-The model was successfully replicated in Marlborough (2008), Watertown (2011), and offered on a regional basis in Ashland, Sherborn, Holliston, Hopkinton (2015), and Hudson / Sudbury (2018).
-In 2018 the new Co-Response Training and Technical Assistance center was launched to expand replication efforts throughout Massachusetts.
+The model was successfully replicated in Marlborough (2008), Watertown (2011), Natick (2018), and offered on a regional basis in Ashland, Sherborn, Holliston, Hopkinton (2015), Hudson / Sudbury (2018), and Franklin / Medway.
+In 2018, the new Co-Response Training and Technical Assistance center was launched to expand replication efforts throughout Massachusetts.

 The only co-responder jail diversion model in Massachusetts, Advocates JDP pairs police officers with masters-level clinicians who ride alongside officers on all calls involving individuals in a mental health or substance-related crisis.
 They provide much needed de-escalation, crisis stabilization, assessment/evaluation services and on-the-job training.
 Advocates Jail Diversion Program is also the only model operating in the Commonwealth that facilitates dual diversions - both from arrest and from emergency departments.

 Arrest & Emergency Department Diversion

 By providing treatment-based alternatives, clinicians are able to facilitate arrest diversions and reduce costly and unnecessary referrals to hospital emergency departments.
 Individuals who are not able to be diverted from arrest also receive support, resources, and referrals while in police custody.